hahaha-FU/pwn-college-Linux-solutions/File Globbing/mixing globs.md

 ### summary
-**You want a pattern that matches only these 3 files — not more, not less.
+**You want a pattern that matches only these 3 files — not more, not less**.

 You must: